Aswinsrini/Bus-ticket-booking-application-frontend/README.md

-Building a bus seat booking application using React, FastAPI, and MongoDB Compass typically involves multiple components and modules.
+## Building a bus seat booking application
+It was built using React, FastAPI, and MongoDB Compass typically involves multiple components and modules.
 You can organize your project into separate modules to keep your codebase maintainable and scalable.
 Here's a high-level overview of how you can structure your project:

 ## 1. Frontend Module (React):